Please note: Families are varied and the use of the word Parent(s) refers to the adult(s) who are responsible for the child(ren).

 Wander Wisconsin Fee Structure

-During registration, a $50 deposit per week is required to reserve space in the program.
+During registration, a deposit (amount varies by program) is required to reserve space in the program.
 The deposit will be applied to the camper’s weekly fee and is non-refundable and non-transferable.

 General Fee Policies